alecorsino/nodeflow/readme.md

 # Installation
  `npm install`  then you can star developing using `npm run dev`.
-  Script are configured inside pacakge.json  scripts section Project will be build by default to `www` dir.
+  Script are configured inside pacakge.json  scripts section.
+  Project build by default to `www` dir.

 # TODO:
-  -production build
+  - production build

 #Caveats
  The clean script is a unix shell command, it won't work under Windows.
- The

 Project created by [Alejandro Corsino](https://github.com/alecorsino).